John McEnroe: 1981–1983: No. 1

 McEnroe remained controversial when he returned to Wimbledon in 1981.
 Following his first-round match against Tom Gullikson, McEnroe was fined U.S. $1,500 and came close to being ejected after he called umpire Ted James "the pits of the world" and then swore at tournament referee Fred Hoyles.
 He also made famous the phrase "you cannot be serious", which years later became the title of his autobiography, by shouting it after several umpires' calls during his matches.
 This behavior was in sharp contrast to that of his then-rival Borg, who was painted by the press as an unflappable "Ice Man".
 However, in matches against Borg, McEnroe notably never lost his temper.

 After the controversy and criticism from the British press (earning him the nickname "SuperBrat" from Ian Barnes of the Daily Express), McEnroe again reached the Wimbledon men's singles final against Borg.
 McEnroe prevailed in four sets, ending the Swede's run of 41 consecutive match victories at the All England Club.
 American TV commentator Bud Collins quipped after the match (which took place on the United States' Independence Day), paraphrasing "Yankee Doodle", "Stick a feather in his cap and call it 'McEnroe-ni'!".

 In response to McEnroe's on-court outbursts during the Championships, the All England Club declined to accord McEnroe honorary club membership, an honor normally given to singles champions after their first victory.
 McEnroe responded by not attending the traditional champions' dinner that evening.
-The honor was eventually granted McEnroe as a repeat champion.
+The honor was eventually granted to McEnroe as a repeat champion.

 Borg and McEnroe had their final confrontation in the final of the 1981 US Open.
 McEnroe won in four sets, becoming the first man since the 1920s to win three consecutive US Open singles titles.
 Borg never played another major.
 McEnroe also won his second WCT Final, beating Johan Kriek in straight sets and finished the year as the number one ranked player.
 He was named the Associated Press Athlete of the Year, the second men's tennis player to receive the honor after Don Budge in the 1930s.